Mastercard/bundle-client-reference-app/README.md

 * Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 * Create new project and add MastercardON API to your project.
 * Configure project and download signing key.
 It will download the zip file.
-* Unzip the downloaded key and Select .p12 file from zip and copy it to src/main/resources in the project folder.
+* unzip the downloaded key and select .p12 file from zip and copy it to src/main/resources in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.

      >**mastercard.bundle.client.api.base.path=https://sandbox.api.mastercard.com**, its a static field, for making the API calls.